How to Keep Your Family Safe from Carbon Monoxide Poisoning This Winter

 Your car also produces CO, so make sure to take your vehicle to a mechanic yearly to check the exhaust system for leaks.
 Never leave your car running while it's in the garage, even if the door is open.

 Incidents of CO poisoning increase in the winter when people use their heating systems more often, but the risk exists year-round.
-Although it's alarming, you can ensure you stay safe by taking these simple steps.
+These top-rated CO detectors can help ensure you stay safe at home.